SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 When Loopback mode is enabled, the RX pin is released, and TX is internally connected to Rx.
 This is only a functional loopback test port, because another device couldn't drive the line low without fighting for control over the pin with this device.
 Loopback mode itself isn't very useful.
 But see below.

 ### Open Drain Mode
 In Open Drain mode, the TX pin will no longer drive high.
 The pin must not be set as OUTPUT.
-If you don't fiddle with it, this will correctly handled for you.
-This is also not terribly useful on its own - though it would be useful communicating with a lower voltage device, with TX pulled up to the other device's Vcc.
+If you don't fiddle with it, this will be correctly handled for you.
+This is only occasionally useful on it's own, though it does provide a simple and inexpensive way to interface with something at a lower voltage level.
+This works fantastically on AVR Dx-series (except for the poor DA - first and worst), since they have INLVL, and can set I/O pins to use "TTL" levels - this allows you to communicate reliably (assuming you could without the voltage difference) as long as the HIGH gets to at least 1.8v, regardless of what voltage the chip is running at.
+However, where it really shines is in combinations.

 ### RS485 Mode
 In RS485 mode, at initialization, the HWSerial class configures the XDIR pin as an OUTPUT.
 1 bit-time prior to sending any data, the XDIR pin will be driven HIGH.
 If using RS485, this should be connected to the external line driver IC to enable transmit.
 XDIR will be lowered 1 bit-time after the last bit has been sent.
 If you require the opposite polarity, simply set PORTx.PINnCTRL |= PORT_INVEN_bm;